AdobeDocs/commerce-admin.en/help/catalog/product-gift-card-create.md

 - Gift cards can be set to `Redeemable` or `Non-Redeemable`.

+- Taxes are **_not applied_** to Gift Cards during the Gift card purchase.
+Taxes are applied to products only when purchased Gift card is used to buy these products.

 - The lifetime of a gift card can be unlimited or set to a specified number of days.

 - The value of a gift card can be set to a fixed amount or set to an open amount with a minimum and maximum value.